-Programme Basic Rules (Info File C-03) defines participant as every invited person who is not a leader or staff.
-The C-03 indicates that Junior Counsellors and Junior Leaders are considered leaders, just as Junior Staff are Staff.
+The Programme Basic Rules (Info File C-03) define participants as each invited person who is not a leader or staff.
+Junior Counsellors and Junior Leaders are considered leaders, just as Junior Staff are considered staff.

 Yes.
 The Behaviour Policy includes behaviours that are not tolerated in any part of CISV.
 All CISV members are expected to follow CISV policies and behave appropriately.
 Where that is not the case, it is specifically indicated in the document (for example some rules may apply only to international programmes).

 Adults at such events are to be mindful that they are always a role model to younger Junior Branch members and children.
 They should behave appropriately and lead by example when it comes to issues around smoking, drinking alcohol and other general behaviours.
 Adults at Junior Branch events should not smoke or drink alcohol where it can be seen by children.